travishuff/hacker-news-api/READMES/unit-9-api.md

 A user should be able to make a GET request to one of your routes (endpoints), and your server should respond with the data you scraped.

 ---

-## Learning Goals

-* Learning what a server is and does
-* Understand what an API is and how to build one
-* Learn how to find the data you need and properly scrape a website
-* Understand the importance of good documentation to encourage developers to use your API

 ## Things to look out for